• Skip to primary navigation

 Notes

-For vegans: simply replace the cheese and crème fraîche with cooked quinoa or rice and add nuts of your choice for a no-turkey Thanksgiving or Christmas dish.
+For vegans: simply replace the cheese and crème fraîche with cooked quinoa or rice/wild rice and add extra nuts (e.g. pecans, peanuts) for a no-turkey Thanksgiving or Christmas dish.

-This recipe was first published 4 November 2017 but has now been completely updated.
+This recipe was first published 4 November 2017 but is now completely updated.

 Reader Interactions